Searedphantasm/Searedphantasm/README.md

 👨‍💻 Software Engineer specializing in web and AI applications with Go, Python, and JavaScript.
-Passionate about building innovative solutions.
-💬 Let's collaborate!
+Passionate about building innovative solutions, learning, and teaching. 💬 Let's collaborate!
 Reach me at [parsa.moshirpour@gmail.com].

 <!---